 Sleeping just an extra hour or two from tonight will make a difference.
 Sleeping as much as your body wants will transform your life.
 Your body is telling you what it needs to take care of you and keep you in the best shape of your life.
 Take care of your body and your body will take care of you.
 Renew your relationship with sleep NOW.

 In case you’re still wondering what the big deal is about sleep, I refer you to below images.
-In the image on the left, I’m 4 years younger than the image on the right.
+In the image on the left, I’m 4 years younger than the image on the right (my journey to sleep deprivation began 10 months before this picture was taken).
 The image on the right was taken in November last year.
 The only difference is I’m wearing lipstick in one.
 Hair and make up are exactly the same.

 Start your own #sleeprevolution now!